Digging the Pit Of Success for TPC-DS

 Trilogy is SQL without the tables: you write SQL against a metadata layer that late-binds to physical tables to fulfill your query.
 This has a lot of nice properties, most of which seem tailor-made for agents:

-- Rich context by default.
+- Rich context by default, with tools for progressive disclosure.

 - No fan-out and chasm traps.